+Amidst the continued war in Ukraine further sanction packages have been introduced in 2023.
 Against this backdrop, the Russian government and economy could further resort to activity aimed at circumventing the sanctions imposed, intentionally or unwittingly facilitated through economic operators in the West.
-Such activity may unfold in part especially within countries which maintain a neutral stance towards Russia and the West.
 It may be challenging for the bank to identify such activity and protect the bank against the potential regulatory and reputational impacts of such illicit activity in all cases.
 Against the challenging sanctions backdrop, banks may also be dragged into economic disputes of counterparties which could result in costs or losses which would not occur in the normal course of business.